 πŸ“– API Guide

 LightPhon is an OpenAI-compatible API endpoint backed by a decentralized network of GPU nodes.
 Point any OpenAI client at LightPhon β€” it handles routing, load balancing, and payment automatically.
+Built for agents: pay-per-use over Lightning (L402) and a native MCP server.

 πŸ“‘ Table of Contents